 For a tripartite system $A$, $B$ and $C$, the authors \cite{ckw61052306} show that there is a trade-off between $A's$ entanglement with $B$ and its entanglement with $C$.
 In \cite{kw69022309}, the authors present a simple identity which captures the trade-off between entanglement and classical correlation, which can be used to derive rigorous monogamy relations.
 They also proved various monogamous trade-off relations for other entanglement measures and correlation measures.
 In \cite{tf96.220503}, the author proved the longstanding conjecture of Coffman, Kundu, and Wootters \cite{ckw61052306} that the distribution of bipartite quantum entanglement, measured by the tangle $\tau$, amongst $n$ qubits satisfies a tight inequality: $\tau{\rho_{A_1A_2}}+\tau{\rho_{A_1A_3}}+\cdots+\tau{\rho_{A_1A_n}}\leq \tau{\rho_{A_1|A_2\cdots A_n}}$, where $\tau{\rho_{A_1|A_2\cdots A_n}}$ denotes the bipartite quantum entanglement measured by the tangle under the bipartition $A_1$ and $A_2 A_3\cdots A_n$.

-Recently, the monogamy of entanglement for multiqubit $W$-class states has been investigated, and the monogamy relations for tangle and the squared concurrence have been presented in Ref. \cite{KSJ,KSJB}.
+Recently, some monogamy-type inequalities have been investigated, such as tangle and the squared concurrence \cite{KSJ,KSJB}.
 In Ref. \cite{ZF}, the general monogamy inequalities of the $\alpha$-th power of concurrence and entanglement of formation are presented for $N$-qubit states.
 However, the concurrence of assistance does not satisfy monogamy relations for general quantum states.
 Therefore, special classes of quantum states have been taken into account for monogamy relations satisfied by the concurrence of assistance.
 The monogamy relations for the $x$-power of concurrence of assistance for the generalized multiqubit $W$-class states have been derived in \cite{ZXN}.
 In \cite{jzx1}, a tighter monogamy relation of quantum entnglement for multiqubit $W$-class states has been presented.

-In this paper, we show that the monogamy inequalities for concurrence of assistance obtained so far can be further improved.
-We present entanglement monogamy relations for the $x$-th $(x\geq2)$ power of the concurrence of assistance, which are tighter than those in \cite{ZXN,jzx1} and give rise to finer characterizations of the entanglement distributions among the multipartite $W$-class states.
-Moreover, we present the general monogamy relations for the $x$-power of negativity of assistance for the generalized multiqubit $W$-class states, which are also better than that in \cite{ZXN,jzx1}.
+In this paper, we obtain tighter monogamy relations based on concurrence of assistance.
+We present the $x$-th $(x\geq2)$ power of the concurrence of assistance satisfy the monogamy inequality, which are tighter than those in \cite{ZXN,jzx1}.
+Moreover, general monogamy inequalities for the $x$-power of negativity of assistance are given for the generalized multiqubit $W$-class states, which are also better than that in \cite{ZXN,jzx1}.